-- 8. Section 71 be amended to allow the method of service to include telecopiers (fax).
-Presently all notices or documents relating to a residential tenancy must be served in person or by registered mail.
-Limiting service of documents to in-person or registered mail creates unnecessary time delays.
-The most recent amendments to the Northwest Territories Rules of Court now recognizes telecopiers (Section 40) as an acceptable form of service. - 9.
-Revise sections 76 and 77 regarding mediation and the decision to hold a hearingSection 76 requires the Rental Officer to inquire into a matter arising from an application and assist the parties in resolving the matter by agreement before holding a hearing to determine the matter.
+Section 49(3) exempts subsidized public housing landlords and employer landlords from the security of tenure provisions of section 49.
+This means that tenancy agreements made for a term are not automatically renewed, but expire at the expiry date.
+Providers of subsidized public housing have been successful in obtaining writs of possession where the tenant has failed to vacate the premises after a term agreement has expired.
+In my opinion, a requirement to provide reasonable notice to vacate should be required, either before or after the term expires in order to seek a writ of possession.
+Thirty days should be sufficient. - 11.
+Revise sections 76 and 77 regarding mediation and the decision to hold a hearing.
+Section 76 requires the Rental Officer to inquire into a matter arising from an application and assist the parties in resolving the matter by agreement before holding a hearing to determine the matter.
 Most applications involve the non-payment of rent and many are uncontested by the respondent.
 The applicant/landlord in these cases does not simply want an agreement by the tenant that rent will be paid, they seek an order that can be enforced if payment is not made.
 The Rental Officer may only issue an order after making a determination through a hearing.

-The requirement to inquire into the matter only serves to add unnecessary time to the process.
+The requirement to inquire into the matter only serves to add time to the process.
 Removing the requirement would not diminish the Rental Officer's ability to mediate where mediation is possible.
 In many cases, particularly those involving rent, the remedy contained in the order is a result of mediation that takes place in the context of a hearing.
-For example, it is common for a Rental Officer to mediate an agreement as to how rent arrears are to be paid.
-Often a schedule of payment or a deadline for payment agreed to by both parties is incorporated in an order.
+For example, it is common for a Rental Officer to mediate an agreement pertaining to how rent arrears are to be paid, Often a schedule of payment is arranged or a deadline for payment agreed to by both parties.